 While the cost of the collection of the core data/measures cannot be used as co-contributions for NHMRC and ARC grant applications, there may be scope to write about the cost of these collections in your grant applications.
 Depending on the grant scheme, you may be able to describe which aspects of the data you need for your grant are being collected as part of the core data collection and explain to grant reviewers the value of the ‘savings’ on the cost of the grant as a result.
 This should make your grant look more cost-effective to reviewers.

-To assist you in working out what the value of the core data are for such a description, please use the In-Kind Cost Calculator we have developed.
+To assist you in working out what the value of the core data are for such a description, we have developed an In-Kind Cost Calculator tool (updated 29 August 2022).
 Select the variables you will need for your grant and use the calculator to generate an estimated value.
 Please ensure that you make it clear that these are estimated costs.